Remapping the Rover MEMS3 ECU

 designation means "Boot Block at Top" - so the small 16KB sector SA6

-small application whose sole job is to communicate with some external tool to
+application whose sole job is to communicate with some external tool to allow

-allow the contents of the rest of the EEPROM to be loaded.
-In MEMS3, this
+the contents of the rest of the EEPROM to be loaded.
+In MEMS3, this sector SA6

-sector SA6 is used for the map data which it relatively small and the bottom
+is used for the map data which it relatively small and the bottom 64KB sector

-sector SA5 is used for what I have called Coding - this basically includes the
+used for what I have called Coding - this basically includes the VIN code and

 As far as I can tell the ECU only